ClickHouse/ClickHouse/docs/en/operations/system-tables/disks.md

 -   `path` ([String](../../sql-reference/data-types/string.md)) — Path to the mount point in the file system.
 -   `free_space` ([UInt64](../../sql-reference/data-types/int-uint.md)) — Free space on disk in bytes.
 -   `total_space` ([UInt64](../../sql-reference/data-types/int-uint.md)) — Disk volume in bytes.
+-   `unreserved_space` ([UInt64](../../sql-reference/data-types/int-uint.md)) — Free space which is not taken by reservations (`free_space` minus the size of reservations taken by merges, inserts, and other disk write operations currently running).
 -   `keep_free_space` ([UInt64](../../sql-reference/data-types/int-uint.md)) — Amount of disk space that should stay free on disk in bytes.
 Defined in the `keep_free_space_bytes` parameter of disk configuration.

 **Example**